 Many of their shoes such as their runners come with their signature SweetFoam sole.
 Made from sugarcane material, it concurs to your feet for endless comfort.

 Trino Yarn Socks

 Complete with a reinforced heel and toe, they are guaranteed to last you a long time.
 What’s more, is that they come with special fibers on the footbed for slip prevention.

-Washing Instructions for Allbirds Wool Shoes
+How to Wash Allbirds Wool Shoes

 Are Allbirds Wool Shoes Machine Washable?

 Next, you’ll want to add your detergent.
-Ideally you want to use a product that works well for wool fabrics, like ACTIVE detergent.
-Do not add any fabric softener/conditioner—it will prevent the wool from pulling moisture away from your skin.
+Ideally you want to use a mild gentle laundry detergent that works well for wool fabrics, like ACTIVE Detergent.
+Don’t add any fabric softener – it will prevent the wool from pulling moisture away from your skin.

-Washing Your Allbirds Wool Shoes by Hand
+How to Hand Wash Your Allbirds Wool Shoes

 The first thing that you want to do is to fill a bucket or tub with cool water.
-As mentioned earlier, you do not want to use hot water as the heat can cause the wool fibers to shrink.
+Never use hot or warm water as the heat can cause the wool fibers to shrink.

-Pro-tip: It’s a good idea to clean your shoes with a brush first before submerging them.
+Pro-tip: It’s a good idea to clean your shoes with a soft brush first before submerging them.
 That will allow you to remove any dirt or mud that might be on the surface.